ulno/mcminos/README.md

 Let's keep it alive together.

-McMinos is pacman-like puzzle game.
+McMinos is a Pacman-like puzzle game.

 For more information see at the moment still http://mcminos.com - information will be slowly migrated here.